Phil-Barber/phil-barber/src/pages/films/marriage-story.md

 nudged towards the slippery slope of an uncivil divorce.
 Believable in every way, by the 90 minute mark I was left wondering what the point in love even is.
-If it can end with you accidentally slashing your forearm open whilst trying to convince a custodial investigator what a competant parent you are - is it worth it?
+If it can end with you accidentally slashing your forearm open whilst trying to convince a custodial investigator what a competent parent you are - is it worth it?

 The acting in this really is exceptional, I was even able to get over the